Mass State Retirement

 |Commonwealth’s Net Contribution||4.300%|

 The Commonwealth’s net contribution is the amount credited to a participant’s ORP account.
 These employer contributions are calculated with each payroll cycle (26 per year), and are remitted to the ORP Provider as soon as is administratively feasible after the calculation is completed.
-There are four ORP Providers to receive and invest ORP contributions: LINCOLN, TIAA-CREF and VALIC, FIDELITY.
+There are currently three ORP Providers to receive and invest ORP contributions: FIDELITY, TIAA-CREF and VALIC.
 The ORP provides a life insurance benefit and long-term disability insurance for active contributing participant upon joining the ORP.
 The carrier is the Standard Insurance Company.
-For more detailed information on ORP and a comparison of the ORP and SERS, please visit Optional Retirement Program page of the State Board of Retirement website.
+For more detailed information on ORP and a comparison of the ORP and SERS, please visit the Massachusetts Board of Higher Education Optional Retirement Program.